jollactic/Modelling_course/_sources/Mechanical/overview.md

 Computation of mechanical properties does not require explicit description of electrons.
 All methods on the electronic-atomistic ladder can therefore be used here.

-The only thing we need to know at this stage, regarding electronic and atomistic simulation tools are that they will allow us to i) calculate the total energy of system, and ii) calculate the forces acting on each atom (or nuclii) in the system.
+The only thing we need to know at this stage, regarding electronic and atomistic simulation tools are that they will allow us to i) calculate the total energy of system, and ii) calculate the forces acting on each atom (or nuclei) in the system.

 ## Geometry optimization

 A central concept in chemistry and physics is the so-called potential energy surface (PES).
 The PES is the continuous surface that specifies the energy of system as a function of the atom coordinates.
-THe surface typically contains a number of local minima, a single global minima, saddle points and maxima.
+The surface typically contains a number of local minima, a single global minima, saddle points and maxima.
 With geometry optimization we can identify local minima.
-Thus, given a starting goemetry defining the positions of all atoms in our system and a computational protocol, we search for closest local minima on the potential energy surface.
+Thus, given a starting geometry defining the positions of all atoms in our system and a computational protocol, we search for closest local minima on the potential energy surface.
 There are numerous techniques availble to us.
-Conseptually, the simplest is the steepest descent (ro gradient descent) algorithm which will be our leading example.
+Conceptually, the simplest is the steepest descent (or "gradient descent") algorithm which will be our leading example.

-The gradient descent algorithm describes an intertive to find local minima in a highdimesional space.
-Lets say we are at position $\textbf{r}_{i}^{N}$ in our high-dimesional space where $\textbf{r}_{i}^{N}$ describes the position (x,y,z coordinates) of ALL nucleous of our system.
-If we take a sufficiently small step $\alpha$ along the gradient $\triangledown E(\textbf{r}_{i}^{N})$ we should en up a point lower in energy.
+The gradient descent algorithm describes an intuitive to find local minima in a high-dimesional space.
+Let's say we are at position $\textbf{r}_{i}^{N}$ in our high-dimensional space where $\textbf{r}_{i}^{N}$ describes the position (x,y,z coordinates) of ALL nuclei of our system.
+If we take a sufficiently small step $\alpha$ along the gradient $\triangledown E(\textbf{r}_{i}^{N})$ we should end up a point lower in energy.
 We can write the following recursive formula where we find the minima as $i\rightarrow \infty$:

 $$
 \\